dormon/BufferManager/README.md

-BufferManager
+WindowManager
 =============

-Simple cpp manager of OpenGL buffer
+Very simple window manager for OpenGL using SDL